 If you enjoyed this, then you’ll enjoy Tim’s book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-Martin also appears in The Best Of Looks Unfamiliar alongside Mark Griffiths, Ben Baker, Jem Roberts, Steve O’Brien, Lisa Parker and Andrew Trowbridge and Tim on the radio talking about the remake of The Prisoner, which you can find here.
+Martin also appears in The Best Of Looks Unfamiliar alongside Mark Griffiths on The Bloke Who Pulled His Pants Down On Kilroy, Ben Baker on Mysteries Of Old Peking, Jem Roberts on Wet Wet Wet Being Any Good, Steve O’Brien on High Time and Ice Cold Cube by The Stone Roses, Lisa Parker and Andrew Trowbridge on The Jaws Game and Tim on the radio talking about the remake of The Prisoner, which you can find here.

 © Tim Worthington.

 Please don’t copy this only with more italics and exclamation marks.